The Warehouse Lifeguards – Rigid Rail Fall Arrest Solution for RV Service Center

-Fall Protection was #1 out of OSHA’s most cited safety violations in 2016.
-So when a safety-conscious RV Service Center in Texas needed to protect its mechanics and service techs as they worked on top of RVs, it made sense to contact WW Cannon’s Doug Hutchins.
+When our safety-conscious RV Service Center client in Texas needed to protect its mechanics and service techs as they worked on top of RVs, it made sense to contact WW Cannon’s Doug Hutchins.
 Hutchins is known throughout the industry as the “Warehouse Lifeguard” and has earned a reputation for outfitting companies with the best fall protection solution for their application.

 Once it was determined that the fall protection system would have to be installed on the ceiling of the service center, Hutchins educated the customer on the different fall protection options available.

 “There were really two types of systems our customer could have used,” says Hutchins.
 “The first was a wire cable system and the second was a rigid rail system.
 I was able to explain the benefits and differences of the two systems and once they had a good understanding of their options, it was a very easy decision.”

 For this specific work environment, the rigid rail solution won out by providing numerous advantages over the wire cable system.

 “The rigid rail system is a permanent solution,” Hutchins says.
 “It’s welded and bolted to the ceiling and it’s not coming down.
 With a wire cable option, if somebody were to fall, much of the wire cable system would need to be replaced.
 From a cost standpoint, the rigid rail may be a bit more, but since it’s a permanent system there’s no part of it that needs to be replaced after a fall.
 Plus, when someone does fall, they’ll only fall 4 to 6 inches before they’re caught.”